MultiChoice and Paramount strengthen their relationship in Africa - DStv Media Sales

 MultiChoice and Paramount are strategically evolving their relationship through a new advertising sales partnership in Africa.
 From 1 October, MultiChoice’s DStv Media Sales will represent all the Paramount Channels, including MTV, MTV Base, BET, Comedy Central, Nickelodeon, and Nick Toons.

-“The partnership with Paramount provides a wonderful growth opportunity for the DStv Media Sales business and expands our offering to advertisers for the continent,” said Fahmeeda Cassim-Surtee, chief executive officer for DStv Media Sales.
+“The partnership with Paramount provides a wonderful growth opportunity for the MultiChoice business and expands our offering to advertisers for the continent,” said Fahmeeda Cassim-Surtee, chief executive officer for DStv Media Sales.

-“DMS will now be able to offer advertisers and sponsors an expanded portfolio of channels, content, and audiences.
-The addition of these awesome Paramount channel’s provide increased scale and reach to the DMS offering’s, which we are super excited to bring to market.
-We will be reaching out to our valued advertisers to ensure a seamless transition” said Lucasta Stephen, executive head of Sales SA.
+“We are thrilled to expand our partnership with Paramount, which will allow us to offer even more diverse and engaging content to our advertisers.
+This collaboration aligns perfectly with our mission to provide top-tier media solutions across the continent.
+We are confident that this enhanced partnership will bring tremendous value to our clients and elevate the advertising landscape in Africa,” said Doris Ohanugo, executive head of Sales: Africa for DStv Media Sales.

-For ad sales enquiries, please contact Lucasta Stephen, executive head of Sales, South Africa.
+For ad sales enquiries, please contact moc.mdvtsd@ogunahO.siroD, executive head: DStv Media Sales, Africa.

 DStv Media Sales is the commercial entity of MultiChoice, the leading Video Entertainment company in Africa.
 DStv Media Sales provides a fully tailored suite of advertising solutions, connecting advertisers to audiences across a variety of 200+ channels, available on multiple content platforms.